While a large portion of the Bird Sanctuary opened July 30, some areas still remain closed to public, due to continuing remediation efforts.

-- Birds must not be nesting or migrating for work to proceed.
+- Birds could not be nesting or migrating for work to proceed.

-- A delicate balance between wet and dry ground must be achieved so that equipment does not disturb plant life.
+- A delicate balance between wet and dry ground was important so that equipment did not disturb plant life.

-- Work close to the river can only proceed during “fish windows” that occur in April and from mid-July to mid-September.
+- Work close to the river could only proceed during “fish windows” that occur in April and from mid-July to mid-September.

 ||2425 9 Ave.
 S.E.|

 Daily, 10 a.m. - 4 p.m.

 October - April:

 Tuesday to Friday, 10 a.m. - 4 p.m.

 Saturday, noon - 4 p.m.